ReferenceCLI Reference

 • read prints the markdown body of the current sandbox.

-• update changes name or markdown for a sandbox (defaults to the active sandbox if no ID is given).
-Use --markdown for running notes and context across steps.
+• update changes name or markdown.
+Use --markdown for running notes across steps.

-• Full text search results are ordered by relevance score (descending).
+• Full-text results are ordered by relevance score (descending).
 Vector results are ordered by distance (ascending).

-• --select specifies which columns to return (comma-separated, defaults to all).
+• --select specifies columns to return (comma-separated, defaults to all).

 Indexes

-• create creates an index.
-Use --type bm25 for full-text search, --type vector for vector search (requires --metric).
+• --type bm25 creates a full-text index; --type vector creates a vector index (requires --metric).

 • --async submits index creation as a background job.